Pretraining A Large Language Model using Distributed GPUs: A Memory-Efficient Decentralized Paradigm: Experiments

 \subsection{Experiments Setup}

 \textbf{Implementation Details.} Under training-from-scratch settings, we conduct experiments by training our SPES models at three scales: 1B, 2B, and 7B parameters (see Table~\ref{tab:model-configs} for detailed configurations).
 All ablation studies are performed on the 1B model, while the 2B and 7B models are trained to compare with previous work.
-For the 7B model, our training is distributed over $N=4$ compute nodes, each equipped with 8 NVIDIA A800 GPUs interconnected via NVLink.
-A parameter server with a 96-core Intel Xeon processor (2.90 GHz) and 1.44TB RAM is used for parameter aggregation.
-The nodes communicate with the server over a 13 Gbps Ethernet network, with each node training eight experts (approximately 2.5B trainable parameters per node).
-For the 2B model, training is performed on $N=16$ nodes, each hosting one NVIDIA L40S GPU.
-The parameter server comprises a 64-core Intel Xeon Gold 6148 (2.40 GHz) and 720GB RAM, with nodes connected via 17 Gbps Ethernet.
-Each node manages the training of one expert, resulting in roughly 0.7B trainable parameters per node.
+For the 7B model, our training is distributed over $N=4$ compute nodes, each equipped with 8 NVIDIA A800 GPUs interconnected via NVLink, a 96-core Intel Xeon processor (2.90 GHz), and 1.44TB RAM.
+The nodes communicate over a 13 Gbps Ethernet network, with each node training eight experts (approximately 2.5B trainable parameters per node).
+For the 2B model, training is performed on $N=16$ nodes, each hosting one NVIDIA L40S GPU, a 64-core Intel Xeon Gold 6148 processor (2.40 GHz), and 720GB RAM.
+The nodes are connected via 17 Gbps Ethernet.
+Each node trains one expert, with roughly 0.7B trainable parameters.

 Under upcycling settings, we train a 9B model initialized from Qwen3-1.7B-Base~\citep{yang2025qwen3}.
 We expand the model by replicating the FFN × 8, then inject Gaussian noise into 50\% of parameters with standard deviation 0.02, following~\citet{team2024qwen2}.
 To match the output scale of the pretrained dense model, we normalize the gating scores after top-k expert selection, following~\citet{jiang2024mixtral}.